Tag Archives: governance

 Going Down the Tubes: The Illegal-ization of Culture

-We’ve all heard the platitude before: today’s culture is going down the tubes.
-In recent history, major conduits for cultural influence have been “talking machines” (radio) and “boob tubes” (TV).
-More recently we have the rapid increase in influence of … Continue reading
+We've all heard the platitude before: today's culture is going down the tubes.
+In recent history, major conduits for cultural influence have been "talking machines" (radio) and "boob tubes" (TV).
+More recently we have the rapid increase in influence of the internet (also composed of "tubes" if you listen to ...

 We are the internet – so take back the internet!